PS5 restocks: Here are the latest PS5 stock updates & how to find one

 Tips for buying a PS5 or PS5 Digital Edition

-There are a few things you can do to make sure you're ready for when PS5s are back in stock.
+There are a few things you can do to make sure you're ready for when PS5s are back in stock, and we created a few lists of tips if you're looking to specifically buy a PS5 from Walmart, Amazon, or Best Buy.

 - Create an account on the website you are purchasing from, like Amazon or Best Buy.